-[1] (2) [3] [4] (5) (6) [7] (8) SI.
-No. Name of the Project ltem from the list of activities in Local area (Yes/ ocation of the Project for the Project the District (in ₹ Mn.) oject Implementation/ Mode of Implementation - Through Implementing Agency Schedule VII to the Act No) State DISCILL (Yes/No) Name CSR Registration number 20 Imparting Quality Education through Computer and Learning Development Special Education Yes New Delhi New Delhi 1.10 No Swami Sivananda Memorial Institute NA 21 Strong language and literacy development Special Education No Haryana Kurukshetra 2.00 No Language and Learning Foundation NA 22 Imparting special education support to formal school children Special Education Yes New Delhi New Delhi 1.60 No Swami Sivananda Memorial Institute NA 23 Leadership development program through comprehensive life-skills based education Special Education No Uttar Pradesh Multiple Districts 1.05 No Milaan- Be the Change NA 24 Art based learning to children from disadvantaged communities Special Education Yes New Delhi New Delhi 0.50 No Foundation of Arts for Social Change in India NA 25 Education for children from communities of waste pickers Primary Education Yes Uttar Pradesh Ghaziabad 3.61 No Chintan Environmental and Research Action Group NA 26 Sustainable model of youth entrepreneurship for the underprivileged Professional Education Yes Haryana Gurugram 2.30 No Bharatiya Yuva Shakti Trust (BYST) NA Total 76.32
+[1] (2) (3) (4) (5) (6) (7) (8) SI.
+No. Name of the Project Item from the list of activities in Local area (Yes/ roject District Amount spent for the Project (in ₹ Mn.)
+Mode of Implementation/ Direct Mode of Implen Through Imple Agenc ementing Schedule VII to the Act No) State District (Yes/No) Name CSR Registration number 20 Imparting Quality Education through Computer and Learning Development Special Education Yes New Delhi New Delhi 1.10 No Swami Sivananda Memorial Institute NA 21 Strong language and literacy development Special Education No Haryana Kurukshetra 2.00 No Language and Learning Foundation NA 22 Imparting special education support to formal school children Special Education Yes New Delhi New Delhi 1.60 No Swami Sivananda Memorial Institute NA 23 Leadership development program through comprehensive life-skills based education Special Education No Uttar Pradesh Multiple Districts 1.05 No Milaan- Be the Change NA 24 Art based learning to children from disadvantaged communities Special Education Yes New Delhi New Delhi 0.50 No Foundation of Arts for Social Change in India NA 25 Education for children from communities of waste pickers Primary Education Yes Uttar Pradesh Ghaziabad 3.61 No Chintan Environmental and Research Action Group NA 26 Sustainable model of youth entrepreneurship for the underprivileged Professional Education Yes Haryana Gurugram 2.30 No Bharatiya Yuva Shakti Trust (BYST) NA Total 76.32

-CSR registration will be obtained within the timelines prescribed under CSR Amendment Rules.
+^{}CSR registration will be obtained within the timelines prescribed under CSR Amendment Rules.
 The requirement does not apply to CSR projects approved on or before March 31, 2021.

-- (d) Amount spent in Administrative Overheads: $\overline{\xi}$ 4.00 Mn. - (e) Amount spent on Impact Assessment, if applicable: Not Applicable - (f) Total amount spent for the Financial Year (8b+8c+8d+8e): ₹ 80.32 Mn. - (g) Excess amount for set off, if any:
+- (d) Amount spent in Administrative Overheads: $\overline{\zeta}$ 4.00 Mn. - (e) Amount spent on Impact Assessment, if applicable: Not Applicable - (f) Total amount spent for the Financial Year (8b+8c+8d+8e): ₹80.32 Mn. - (g) Excess amount for set off, if any: